Event Schedule

 Transforming Medicaid: Integrating Whole Health and Sustainable Solutions for Healthy Aging

-In this presentation, we will explore how Medicaid can be leveraged to deliver comprehensive care that addresses physical, mental, behavioral, and health-related social needs.
-We’ll focus on enhancing the consumer journey and ensuring sustainability in aging services by:
+mental, behavioral, and social needs.
+We’ll focus on enhancing the customer journey and ensuring

-- Whole Health Approach for Aging Populations: Designing Medicaid solutions that integrate medical care with mental health and social needs, recognizing that mind and body are inseparable for effective, person-centered care.
+- Whole Health for Healthy Aging: Designing Medicaid solutions that integrate medical, mental health, and social services for effective, person-centered care.

-- Addressing Health-Related Social Needs: Incorporating housing, nutrition, transportation, and social connectivity into Medicaid strategies to create a supportive environment for older adults.
+- Addressing Health-Related Social Needs: Incorporating housing, nutrition, transportation, and social connectivity to create a supportive environment for older adults.

-- Sustainable Models of Care Delivery: Leveraging cross-sector partnerships and value-based care to ensure continuity, access, and cost-effective care for aging populations.
+- Sustainable Care Models: Leveraging community partnerships and value-based care to ensure continuity, access, and cost-effective services for aging populations.

 Mina Chang, PhD,